sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

         }
     }

-This returns null, because the Label method works only for closely proximate lines (sensitive to spacing and font size), or for text in the same line.
+This returns null, because the Label method works only for text in the same line or in proximate lines, sensitive to spacing and font size.
 In this case, the problem is that the gap between the two lines of text is too big:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_concept_2.png)

- Let's take a look at a purpose-built Row method instead to extract text in a table.
+ Take a look instead at a purpose-built Row method instead to extract text in a table.

-How it works: row method
+How it works: Row method
 ----

 To extract the comprehensive premium of $150: